ajstarna/SemaPhoR/Src/README.md

 ./script_SubstringModels.py [-d] [-p]
 - Creates the specific substring SVM models for each Algonquian language pair
-- Use the -p argument for parallelizing.
+- Use the -p argument for parallelizing (recommended).
 Otherwise, it is run sequential and takes longer.

 ./script_SubstringFeatures.py [-d] [-p]
 - Featurizes and classifies the Algonquian language pairs based on the substring features and specific pairwise models.
-- Use the -p argument for parallelizing.
+- Use the -p argument for parallelizing (recommended).
 Otherwise, it is run sequential and takes longer.

 ./script_SubstringClusters.py [-d] [-e]
 - Creates the output clusters from the substring classified Algonquian pairs.